Royal wedding: Role of Meghan Markle's parents revealed

 By this point, the congregation will also have filed out of the chapel to see the procession depart before making their way to the reception at St. George's Hall.
 All guests will attend the reception, bringing the public elements of the event to a close.

-The last big moment of the day will come as the bride and groom leave Windsor Castle for their evening reception which is due to take place at Frogmore House.
+The last big moment of the day will come as the bride and groom leave Windsor Castle for their evening reception which is due to take place at Frogmore House, a country house south of Windsor Castle.